Derwaan/blog/_i18n/en/_posts/2020-05-14-note-taking-experiment-part-1.md

 With my commonplace book, I can retrieve my notes and build something with them.
 That could be an article like this one or a start-up that will change the world, everything starts with a note.
-Apply what we learn allows us to remember more.
+Applying what we learn allows us to remember more.
-Create and share your work with others is maybe the best way to learn.
+Creating and sharing your work with others might be the best way to learn.

 # Final words

 I will start to apply this system (already did with this article) that I will document with follow-up articles.
-I think this can be usefull for people that, like me, look for the perfect note-taking system.
+I think this can be useful for people that, like me, look for the perfect note-taking system.